Green Street (film): Cast

-Wayne Ivers Captain of Rob Roy Reds

 Cultural context

 The name of the firm in the film, the Green Street Elite, refers to Green Street in the London Borough of Newham, where West Ham's old home stadium, Upton Park was located.
 West Ham is supported by one of Britain's notorious hooligan firms: the Inter City Firm (ICF).

 Critical reception

-On review aggregator website Rotten Tomatoes, Green Street has an approval rating of 46% based on 65 reviews, with an average of 5.5/10.
+On review aggregator website Rotten Tomatoes, Green Street has an approval rating of 45% based on 64 reviews, with an average of 5.5/10.
 The website's critics consensus reads, "When it comes to the subculture of soccer thugs, Green Street Hooligans lacks sufficient insight, and instead comes off as a Fight Club knock-off."
-On Metacritic, the film has a score of 55 out of 100 based on 22 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 55 out of 100 based on 22 reviews, indicating "mixed or average" reviews.

 Roger Ebert gave the film a very favourable review, while the BBC described it as "calamitous".
 E!
 Online said while it is "full of exciting and immediate camerawork, visceral bone-crunching thrills and stout performances", it is also "saddled with a predictable storyline and such feckless dialogue that you can't help but view the whole thing as an exercise in stupidity".
-Lead star Hunnam's attempted Cockney accent was derided by many critics as the worst in film history.
+Lead star Hunnam's attempted Cockney accent was derided by many critics.